f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-3. Deploy the BOT Defense profile along with the BOT Logging Profile.
+3. Deploy the Bot Defense profile along with the Bot Logging Profile.
    Go to Deployment tab > EVALUATE & DEPLOY > Shared Security.

 Create a Deployment to deploy the Remote Logging Changes on the SEA BIG-IP.